Triumph Trident 660 does the quarter mile in 12.00 seconds

 At highway speeds, rpm sits nicely at a little over 5000 rpm.

-If you’re in rush to get the job done, as you accelerate to around 75-80 mph and approaching 6000 rpm the Trident produces peak torque just as you’re at the north end of your overtake, so the acceleration picks up and feels eager the more you twist.
+If you’re in rush to get the job done, as you accelerate to around 75-80 mph and approach 6000 rpm the Trident produces peak torque just as you’re at the north end of your overtake, so the acceleration picks up and feels eager the more you twist.

-On the road, the Trident is more willing in any gear at any speed than say a CB650R and some others in the class.
+On the road, the Trident is more willing in any gear at any speed than say a Honda CB650R and some others in the class.

 The four-cylinder CB only has the edge above 8-9000 rpm but that’s not necessarily a good thing if road riding is more your thing than chasing top-end acceleration.